go-co-op/gocron/README.md

     Jobs can be run every x weeks on specific days of the week and at specific times.
   - [**Monthly**](https://pkg.go.dev/github.com/go-co-op/gocron/v2#MonthlyJob):
     Jobs can be run every x months on specific days of the month and at specific times.
-- **Limited Concurrency**: Jobs can be limited individually or across the entire scheduler.
+- **Concurrency Limits**: Jobs can be limited individually or across the entire scheduler.
   - [**Per job limiting with singleton mode**](https://pkg.go.dev/github.com/go-co-op/gocron/v2#WithSingletonMode):
     Jobs can be limited to a single concurrent execution that either reschedules (skips overlapping executions) or queues (waits for the previous execution to finish).